San Francisco Paid Sick Leave & The Coronavirus

 Policies or practices that require a doctor’s note or other documentation for the use of paid sick leave of three or fewer consecutive work days shall be deemed unreasonable.
 Policies or practices that require a doctor’s note or other documentation for the use of paid sick leave of more than three consecutive work days (whether full or partial days) shall be deemed reasonable.

-Effective immediately, OLSE Rule 2.3 is suspended and replaced with the following:
+Effective immediately, OLSE Rule 2.3 is temporarily amended as follows:

 Eligibility for Paid Sick Leave